Valentinishe/tic-tac-toe/README.md

 ### install

 - install docker and run it in background.
 - clone repository and `cd ./tic-tac-toe`

-- run `npm run start` and wait message in console `MongdoDB Successfully conected`

-    **Server is Done!**
+- run `docker-compose up --build` and wait message in console `Connected to MongoDB Successfully` **Server is Done!**

 ### For testing bot, need:
-- run server (if it not run already, run command `npm run start)
+- run server (if it not run already)
-- run `npm run migrate` - for create users
+- run `docker exec -it server npm run container:migrate` - for create users (if they not already created)
-- run `npm run bot` - for start bot and wait states game.
+- run `docker exec -it server npm run container:bot` - for start a bots
+- Please wait and see in console on change states game.